-Before you can begin the transfer from your old hosting account, you must create a backup of your website.
+Before you can begin the transfer website to a new web host, you must create a backup of your website.
 This backup will save all of your website files.

 Your goal is to transfer all your website data without any missing files, or you risk breaking your site, having broken links, and errors.

 Most web hosts utilize a cPanel interface for managing your website.
 There are three options in cPanel.

 Option 2: Automatic Home Directory Back-Up Only

 This option will only back up your home directory and back up your databases later.
 It’s the most straightforward option as it requires one click.

 We’ll explain backing up databases later in the article.

 - Step 1: Go to your cPanel dashboard.
 Scroll down to Files and – click Backups.

 - Step 2: You’ll be taken to the Accounts Backup page.